liampshaw/CoV-homoplasy-filtering/README.md

 # Homoplasy filtering

-This repository contains R scripts for filtering out potential sequencing artefacts from assemblies in order to identify putative homoplasic sites in SARS-CoV-2.
+This repository contains R scripts for filtering out spurious homoplasic sites from SARS-CoV-2 assemblies.

 Associated publication: **to be included**